DicerosB/SparrowCompass/Software/Arduino/README.md

 Paste the content into the Arduino Library folder, which is most often located under `Documents\Arduino\libraries`

-Now clear the IDE cache again like described [before](#extending-the-boards-manager-with-sparrow-compass-variant)

 If the installation was successful, an example script should appear under File -> Example -> Examples from Custom Libraries

+If the library is still missing, try to clear the IDE cache again like described [before](#extending-the-boards-manager-with-sparrow-compass-variant)

 # Usage